 - 20 ACC0 #1 Silverette paper clips.

 - 20 feet of Duraline Cotton Wrapping Twine.

 - 50 Alliance Size 16 Rubber Bands.

-The process begins with an evaluation and prediction phase where
+Stage 1 includes an evaluation and prediction process where

 each person in the section will predict for each structure

 whether it will finish in the top, middle, or bottom third